May 22, 2023

-This episode, we interview insurance defense litigator and University of South Dakota School of Law alumna Meghann Joyce.
-While she's hired by insurance companies, her clients are the insured defending professional liability and employment suits.
+Meghann Joyce, a graduate of the University of South Dakota School of Law, is an insurance defense litigator.
+While she's hired and paid by insurance companies, her clients are the insured defending, among other claims, professional liability and employment suits.
+Despite being a litigator, she's almost never in the court room.
+Instead, her work can be categorized as largely pre-trial practice.
+Her job responsibilities and expectations have evolved since she started, but the unpredictability of her days continues.
 A lawyer's duty of loyalty is to the client, but Meghann exemplifies how business realities produce complex ethical dilemmas.